Gbemisola23/ebinnaturals/README.md

 * ### Product detail and add to bag

       Each product on site has a detailed information in form of a name, price,image, description and its category.
-The user is displayed with a quantity input box to select the quantity they need to add to the shopping bag either increasing or decreasing.
+      The user is displayed with a quantity input box to select the quantity they n need to add to the shopping bag either increasing or decreasing.
       They have an option to go back to products by clicking the keep shopping button.
        Each time a user add a product to the bag they get a popup notification that alerts them of that action.

    ![detail](static/images/product_detail.png)
    ![bagmessage](static/images/bag_screenshot.png)